Mercury13/unicodia/README.md

 **Colour scheme:** GNOME Human Interface Guidelines unless REALLY needed (e.g. military helmet).
 Use plain colours.

 **Projection:** frontal unless the object is better identified in other projection.
+Bilateral animals and people look to the left.

 **Style:** avoid toyish look.
 Machinery should be based on real-life models.